What a great blind-tasting app must do

 What is the best blind tasting app for WSET students?

-The best app for WSET trains deduction under pressure, not just recall: daily confusion-pair drills, fast separators for close calls, and ranked, defendable shortlists.
-Sensium is built around that loop and adds a timed Exam Mode in Premium to rehearse under exam conditions.
+The best app for blind practice trains look-alike drills, fast separators for close calls, and coaching on the gaps that trip you up.
+Sensium is built around that loop and adds timed Exam Mode in Premium when you want pressure reps.

 What should I look for in a blind tasting app?